tomoten-umino/my-mkdocs-mike/docs/index.md

 # Introduction
-This is the demo page for the mkdocs plugin "static-i18n".
+This is the demo page for the mkdocs plugin "static-i18n".test commit!